 A neck adjustment works to improve the mobility of the spine to increase range of motion, while also enhancing movement of the adjoining muscles.
 This will eventually eliminate pain, soreness and stiffness and allow a patient to painlessly turn and tilt the head.
 In addition to adjustments, a treatment plan of mobilization, massage or rehabilitative exercises may speed up the recovery process.

-“Cervical rehabilitation procedures should be considered after the initial pain and inflammation have substantially subsided,” says Dr. Simon.
+“Cervical rehabilitation procedures should be considered after the initial pain and inflammation have substantially subsided,” says Dr. Nielsen.
 “Then a functional capacity evaluation with focal attention to the cervical spine should be performed to assess the magnitude and degree of upper spinal functional deficiency.”

 Following this test, a DC can decide if the patient should receive a treatment of isometric cervical flexion, extension and lateral flexion against resistance exercises, a proprioceptive rocker board, wobble board and/or gym ball exercises and vibration therapy.

-“Every person is different, and everyone’s ability to heal is different, so how we treat patients is very individualized,” says Dr. Sokoloff.
+“Every person is different, and everyone’s ability to heal is different, so how we treat patients is very individualized,” says Dr. Nielsen.
 “We will use modalities initially, if indicated.
 We will use soft-tissue techniques, if indicated.
 We will usually use a chiropractic adjustment, if indicated.
 But the one procedure we always use is progressive rehabilitative exercises, in office and home recommendations.”

 Home recommendations include proper computer and phone ergonomics, range-of-motion exercises and icing, to name a few.

-“Treatment plans that do not hold the patient responsible for helping themselves cheat everyone,” says Dr. Sokoloff.
+“Treatment plans that do not hold the patient responsible for helping themselves cheat everyone,” says Dr. Nielsen.
 “The more a patient is informed about home icing instructions, home exercise and activity of daily living modifications, the better the outcomes are for everyone.”